Blog

 A data-led look at Leeds charity hiring patterns, major employers, cause areas, role mix, and salary caveats.

-The biggest named hirers were Leeds University Union, Aquarius Action Projects, Nuffield Health, St Anne's Community Services, and The Bridge Project.
-Together, the top ten organisations accounted for 424 jobs, or 40.7% of all the Leeds listings in the extract.
-The top twenty accounted for 606 jobs, or 58.1%.
+Leeds University Union, Aquarius Action Projects, Nuffield Health, St Anne's Community Services, and The Bridge Project were the largest named hirers in the extract.
+The top ten organisations were responsible for 424 listings, or 40.7% of the Leeds total.
+The top twenty accounted for 606 listings, or 58.1%.

 Largest Charity Employers Hiring in Leeds